crosswalk-project/crosswalk-ios/README.md

 ## Introduction
-Crosswalk iOS is an app runtime based on WebKit.framework.
+Crosswalk Lite is an app runtime based on WebKit.framework.

 It is an open source project started by the Intel Open Source Technology Center (http://www.01.org)